Do you use MCE Tunes to playback all your favorite tunes?

 Wait, there’s more

 To use MCETunes, you must have iTunes installed on your computer along with Windows Media Center.
 It does work on Windows 7 to a degree, but there isn’t much support, so the newer versions of Windows are better.

 One good thing

 Yes, that is right.
 The developers of the Media Centre App has stopped the development of the app.
 There are several media streaming apps that have replaced it, and the most popular among them are – Spotify and Deezer.
-Both of these are much less restrictive than MCETunes and both offer a choice of Fee and Paid music streaming plans.
+Both of these are much less restrictive than MCE Tunes, and both offer a choice of Free and Paid music streaming plans.

-- Spotify Plus – Spotify offers users a wealth of features, including unlimited streaming on all plans, including the free one, access to exclusive content, more than 30 million tracks to choose from and a whole load more.
+Spotify offers users a wealth of features, including unlimited streaming on all plans, including the free one, access to exclusive content, more than 30 million tracks to choose from, and a whole load more.

-- Deezer – Another excellent streaming app, Deezer also offers a choice of free and paid plans, more than 50 million tracks, offline mode, the ability to create your own playlists and more.
+Another excellent streaming app, Deezer, also offers a choice of free and paid plans, more than 50 million tracks, offline mode, the ability to create your own playlists, and more.